jjoropezav/PubMed-Abstract-Parser/README.md

 5. The resulting CSV file will be saved in the same directory as the notebook.

-## Data Cleaning

-The notebook includes steps to standardize and clean the retrieved data:

-- Standardizes month representations (e.g., "Jan" to "01")
-- Converts year and day to numeric format
-- Handles missing data by replacing empty values with "no_data" (optional)

 ## Customization

 You can easily modify the notebook to suit your specific needs: